kmi-robots/semantic-map-object-recognition/README.md

 * `utils` contains some handy scripts used mainly for data parsing from/to different formats.
 More specifically:

-    -
+    - `VG_relations.py` was used to extract a subset of spatial relationships for the experiments introduced above.

+    - `bag_converter.py` is a Python 2.6 script to read images directly from the ROSbag format and save them locally in pickle format.
+Optionally, sequences of images can be temporally sampled, based on the default timestamps available from the ROSbag.

+    - <s> ImageNet_attrinit.py </s>  was started to include ImageNet attributes but not used in favour of Visual Genome, which already includes those attributes
+    - <s> base_DA.py </s>  is a static alternative to data augmentation run on data loading in pytorch, also out of scope of the above experiments.

-* For more details on the content of the `data` folder please refer to the "Data sets" Section.
+* For more details on the content of the `data` folder please refer to the [Data sets]("#data-sets") Section.